These Lemon Poppy Seed Scones are the perfect balance of sweet and tangy. They pair wonderfully with a cup of tea or coffee!

 - 1 cup powdered sugar

-Add the wet ingredients to the dry ingredients, then add the juice of one lemon (don’t add it directly to the wet ingredients, as it could curdle the milk).
+- Add the wet ingredients to the dry ingredients, then add the juice of one lemon.
 Mix well.

-Cut the dough in half and shape each half into a 1/2 inch thick round patty.
-Score each round into 8 pizza slices with a sharp, flour-coated knife.
+- Cut the dough in half and shape each half into a ½-inch-thick round patty.
+Score each round into 8 slices (like a pizza) with a sharp, flour-coated knife.

-Ice the almost cooled scones with a butter knife, and sprinkle with a few extra poppy seeds, if desired.
+- Drizzle icing over the cooled scones, and sprinkle with a few extra poppy seeds, if desired.